joshwkearney/async-assortments/README.md

     .ToListAsync();
 ```

-No problem! `AsConcurrent` instructs the following operators to start their tasks at the
+Now, that's much better!
+It's easier to read, easier to modify, extremely clear, and it's
+faster and will yield results sooner.

-same time, and then we can just apply `AsyncSelect` and `AsyncWhere` to transform our data.
+By calling `.AsConcurrent()` we're instructing `AsyncSelect` and `AsyncWhere` to run
+their selector functions concurrently, so all the tasks are all started before awaiting
+just like when using `await Task.WhenAll()` above.

+The argument `preserveOrder: false`
-Even better, we told `AsConcurrent` that it doesn't have to preserve the order of the
+also tells the pipeline that results don't have to be returned in the same order
-sequence, so as items finish one processing step they can immediately be yielded to the next
+as the original sequence, meaning as the tasks that finish they will immediately
-without waiting on the previous items in the sequence.

-This is far easier to read than before, it's more efficient, and it's extremely simple to
-add additional steps to the pipeline.
-Anytime you need to work with lists of tasks
-or tasks of lists, or just a normal `IAsyncEnumerable`, AsyncLinq will make your life a lot
-easier.
+move to the next step.
+Without this, the tasks will still execute concurrently but
+the results will always be returned in the original order, which could decrease
+throughput.

+Finally we apply our transformations using the async versions of the usual
+LINQ operators that return tasks, collect our results in a list, and we're done!